 A landmark new service which aims to tackle the critical issue of youth suicide is on track to open in October this year.

-The Youth Sanctuary – a service delivered by Ruah Community Services and Samaritans WA, co-designed and evaluated by Telethon Kids Institute – will help save lives by providing early intervention support for young people aged between 16 and 24 who are experiencing suicidal thoughts.
+The Luminos Project, formally known as The Youth Sanctuary – a service delivered by Ruah Community Services and Samaritans WA, co-designed and evaluated by Telethon Kids Institute – will help save lives by providing early intervention support for young people aged between 16 and 24 who are experiencing suicidal thoughts.

 The Hon Amber-Jade Sanderson BA MLA, Minister for Health and Mental Health, Lindsay Hale, Acting Mental Health Commissioner, local member Dr Katrina Stratton MLA and Lee Grmas from Lotterywest visited Samaritans this week to present service partners Ruah, Samaritans WA and Telethon Kids Institute with $508,000 Lotterywest funding which will cover refurbishment of the new residential service premises.
 The State Government has provided nearly $3 million funding to pilot the innovative and much-needed service.

 The Luminos Project will support up to 300 young people and their families each year, relieving stress from the State’s mental health services and saving young lives.